passcod/in-the-pale-darkness-of-dawn/notes/galaxy-map-essay.md

 harnessing the Force to transmit and/or store information, instantly across the galaxy, but at very low bandwidth), but not in an obvious way.
-High-fidelity, very high-distance (maybe even inter-galactical), low-bandwidth, and apparently impossible to use for anything else than the Galaxy Map.
+High-fidelity, very high-distance (maybe even inter-galactical), low-bandwidth, and apparently impossible to use for anything else than the Galaxy Map (at least without the User Manual, which would have been lost a few dozen millenia prior).

 A strong set of protocols enabling the sharing, galaxy-wide and publicly-available, of the basic map data: positions and physics of stars, systems, black holes, etc, as entered and maintained by cartographers and automated systems.
-And then a crypted, multi-layered system of "data packs" capabale of recording and providing (given a key unique to the pack) arbitrary information about any number of positions on the map.
+And then a crypted, multi-layered system of "data packs" capabale of recording and providing (given a key unique to the pack) arbitrary information about any number of positions on the map (politics, demographics, bounties, land masses, geography, chemistry and geology, mining opportunities, Jedi and Sith Temples, lightsaber crystal caves, flora and fauna, iron-rich asteroids, brothels and sex shops, scientific research poles, weed and spice, love notes, geocaches, and so on and so forth).
 Like the Internet has the free public interface of DNS servers that provide a reliable, low-latency, distributed, read/write-but-with-access-controls, optionally-crypted, network that can store arbitrary data around a common protocol designed to map out servers and services.